 - advising you about the Home Office’s decision on your application and the immigration compliance and forward planning actions applicable to your situation

-- advising you on the process for requesting a correction to the document
+- advising you on the process for requesting a correction to the document or status

 - advising you on the supporting evidence required to make the request, if any